 Security

-VelinStyle takes security seriously — XSS protection is built into every Web Component, CSS utilities sandbox user content, and the CLI scan command flags common XSS and accessibility issues in your own HTML/JS/CSS (see rule table).
+VelinStyle ships sanitization helpers, hardened components, and CSS utilities for user content.
+The CLI scan command flags XSS, PII, and accessibility issues (see rule table).
 Use HTTP CSP and Trusted Types for defense in depth.

 XSS Protection